How Meeting Follow-Up Agent Generates Post-Call Actions

 Every metric is ITP-measured.
 The Meeting Follow-Up Agent extracts action items from every meeting, assigns ownership and priority, and delivers professional follow-up emails with Notion documentation at $0.035/meeting.

 The primary operating cost for Meeting Follow-Up Agent is the per-execution LLM inference cost.
-Based on ITP testing, the measured cost is: Cost per Meeting: $0.035/meeting (ITP-measured average).
+Based on Independent Test Protocol (ITP) testing, the measured cost is: Cost per Meeting: $0.035/meeting (ITP-measured average).
 This figure includes all API calls across all agents in the pipeline — not just the primary reasoning step, but every classification, scoring, and output generation call.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is <$8/month (10 meetings/day), depending on your usage volume and plan tiers.